-When inspecting the fan, start with checking if it got disconnected to the machine; the connectors should be right beside it.
+When inspecting the fan, start by checking if it got disconnected from the machine -- the connectors should be right beside it.
 If they're still connected, try to check if the connection is loose or not.

 If that doesn't do it, let's focus on the fan itself.
 There's a high chance that it might have collected debris or a dirt build-up.
 Grab a clean and soft cloth (preferably microfiber) and wipe it clean.

 A small handheld vacuum cleaner or some compressed air may help; always make sure to avoid contact with other parts of the machine when doing so.